How to Build a Better Boy: Plot

-The Black Sigma members are captured by the army and Albert begins a global mission to fight danger.
+The Black Sigma members are captured by the U.S. Army, and Albert begins a global mission to fight danger.
 Mae and Gabby are told by McFee that they must forget about Albert's existence.
 Mae is upset, but she believes that Albert will still arrive for the homecoming dance, and James is surprised when he does.
-McFee tells James that the army has known all along that Albert would return for the homecoming dance.
+McFee tells James that the U.S. Army has known all along that Albert would return for the homecoming dance.
 McFee plans to retrieve Albert, but James convinces him to wait until Albert completes his mission, which is to kiss Mae at the dance.
-McFee and the army lead a mission to make the night perfect for Albert and Mae, which includes stuffing the ballot box to make them the homecoming king and queen.
+McFee and the U.S. Army lead a mission to make the night perfect for Albert and Mae, which includes stuffing the ballot box to make them the homecoming king and queen.

 Nevaeh tries to ruin Mae's night but is dumped by Jaden in the process.
 When Mae is crowned homecoming queen, she feels conflicted, while Nevaeh is disappointed.
 Jaden tells Gabby and Bart that he originally intended to ask Mae to homecoming, but was not brave enough to do so.
 Gabby and Mae reconcile.

 Mae and Albert dance, but as he attempts to kiss her, she backs away and reveals that even though the moment is perfect, it does not feel right.
 Mae realizes she wants a relationship with a real boy who is not perfectly manipulated.
 Albert is impressed by her emotional depth.
-He points out that the army is here to retrieve him, and Mae fulfills his request to initiate his self-destruct after he tells her that it is what he wants.
+He points out that the U.S. Army is here to retrieve him, and Mae fulfills his request to initiate his self-destruct after he tells her that it is what he wants.
 Albert bids her goodbye and begins to pulsate with lights.
 Gabby, Mae, and the guests watch as Albert breaks out of the venue through the ceiling and is destroyed.

 Bart covers and thanks Principal Fragner for the 'awesome special effects'.
 The party continues, and Jaden asks Mae out.
 She tells him she will reply later.
 Mae and Gabby are excited that Jaden told Mae how he feels, but Mae says no boy will get in the way of their friendship.
 However, Gabby reveals that she has changed her mind about boys and is now dating Bart.